TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.security-center/security-center-data-storage-common.md

 **Limitations**

 - Advanced Threat Protection for Azure Storage is currently available only for the Blob storage
-- Advanced Threat Protection for Azure Storage is not available in sovereign clouds.
+- Advanced Threat Protection for Azure Storage is not available in sovereign clouds
-- Advanced Threat Protection for Azure Storage is not available in French regions.
+- Advanced Threat Protection for Azure Storage is not available in French regions

 ## **Recommended Documents**